Fried Egg (Whole)VSGreek Yogurt (Nonfat)

 Greek Yogurt (Nonfat)

-When comparing Fried Egg (Whole) and Greek Yogurt (Nonfat), there are notable nutritional differences that can influence your dietary choices.
-Fried Egg (Whole) contains 3.3g more protein per 100g serving, representing a 24% difference in protein content.
-With 13.6g of protein, Fried Egg (Whole) is the superior choice for those prioritizing protein intake.
+Fried Egg (Whole) has 3.3g more protein per 100g than Greek Yogurt (Nonfat) — 13.6g vs 10.3g per 100g (USDA).
 For those watching their calorie intake, Greek Yogurt (Nonfat) offers only 61 calories per 100g compared to 196 calories in Fried Egg (Whole).
 Both options provide complete protein, containing all essential amino acids needed for muscle synthesis and recovery.
 In terms of protein efficiency (protein per calorie), Greek Yogurt (Nonfat) delivers more protein for fewer calories, making it an efficient protein source.

 Muscle Building & Recovery